mathesar-foundation/mathesar-wiki/product/specs/users-permissions.md

 | Edit the exploration | x | x | - |
 | View exploration | x | x | x |
 | Apply filter/sort/group to explorations (not saved) | x | x | x |

+- To have `Editor` or `Manager` permission on an Exploration, a user needs to at least have `Viewer` permissions on all dependent tables.

 ---